-We decided to check if the company sticks to its promises, so we signed up to their emails.
+We decided to check if the company sticks to its promises, so we signed up for their emails.
 And indeed, a few seconds later we received two discount codes directly to our mailbox:

 Combine social media and email

-Email and social media are effective channels of getting new customers, whereas their combination will even multiply possible results.
+Email and social media are effective channels for getting new customers, whereas their combination will even multiply possible results.
 Your first step should be placing a sign-up button on your Facebook page.
-Check out the example from Travel and Leisure:
+Check out this example from Travel and Leisure:

 As soon as a person clicks “Sign Up,” a registration form opens up in a new tab.
 Notice the number of choices a user can make to personalize their inbox: